A Single View of Marriage |

 So you strive to focus on several truths in which God has used to spare you from a complete relapse:

 The church, in effect, tells us to use sublimation (which, incidentally, comes from Freudian psychology) in dealing with sexual temptation.
+Burn off enough sexual energy, and temptation won't bother you so much.
 Really?
 In essence, what's being said is: "You need to stay busy enough serving God and people so that you won't have time to be sexually tempted."
 Let's check reality on that: know any pastors or ministry workers who caved to sexual temptation?
 Were they idle?
-They are, in fact, some of the busiest people on the planet.
-Sexual temptation, at its core, is a hard-wired physiology and heart issue that struggles with the plight of men (and women) in regards to their propensity toward physicality and sexuality.
-Not a busy-or-not issue.
+They are, in fact, some of the busiest people on the planet, and frequently serve others with little thanks or gratitude in return.
+Did they "exercise out" that sexual energy they had?
+Remember that exercise builds testosterone—the hormone primarily responsible for the strength of the sex drive in both men and women.
+Sexual temptation, at its core, is a perpetual hard-wired physiology and heart struggle that wrestles with the plight of men (and women) in regards to their propensity toward physicality and sexuality.
+Not a busy-or-not or excercise-or-not issue.

 Because lust comes from our minds and hearts, it isn't limited to things we see.
 It can spring from sources other than a lewd image, website or movie, and it can be just as easy to lust over someone who is fully clothed.
 It can hide in subtle thoughts, romance novels, or appear while walking in malls and parking lots, while driving, strolling down supermarket aisles, and in the middle of a church service.
 Whenever and wherever the 'trigger' for lust occurs, we are responsible for our own thoughts, and it's an issue that requires us to be completely honest with ourselves before God.
 We can lie to friends trying to keep us accountable, but we can't lie to God—only He knows what someone is, or is not, thinking.
 God always looks at the heart: